-Statistical threshold measures P-value and Q-value are defined through frequentist properties of certain procedures.
+The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures.
 Namely,

 Two questions that come up:

 1. These definitions seem quite clumsy.
 In the end, we just want to know what is the evidence that the null hypothesis holds for this particular variable \(j\).
 For example, we want to know a probability \(\textrm{Pr}(H_j\,|\,\textrm{Data})\).
 Neither P-value, nor Q-value answers this key question.
-Obviously, this question requires more information than is used for computation of P-value or Q-value, and we will look soon what exactly is needed.
+Obviously, answering this question requires more information than is used for computation of P-value or Q-value, and we will look soon what exactly is needed.

 Discussion.
 Let’s use a FWER control at 5% level as then we would seem to have a strong control over how likely we are to make any false discoveries.
 If I had observed all \(10^7\) variants and had done that many tests, then FWER would say that significance threshold should be \(0.05/10^7 = 5\times 10^{-9}\).
-However, if I compute the threshold for the observed 1000 variables, it is 10,000 times higher, \(0.05/1000 = 5\times 10^{-5}\).
+However, if I compute the threshold for the 1000 variables that I have actually observed, it is 10,000 times higher, \(0.05/1000 = 5\times 10^{-5}\).
 It seems that whether I label this variant \(v\) as a discovery depends on whether I was successful in downloading the other files.
 This seems unsatisfactory, when my interest is simply to determine how much evidence do I have that this particular variant \(v\) is null.
 It does not seem conceptually sound that for the same observed data for variable \(v\), my inference on whether I think it is interesting depends on how many other things have been tested “in the same experiment”.
 Deciding significance threshold based only on the number of tests done is rarely conceptually satisfactory from scientific point of view.
 Similarly, Q-value is not a complete quantity to measure the status of any particular one variable, because Q-value of a particular variable may change when more/less/other variables are included in the same study.
 This being said, Q-value uses the data on the other variables to learn about common properties of all variables, e.g., in estimating \(\pi_0\), and hence Q-value is, in many settings, an improvement over using the data on the other variables only through their total count, as is done by the Bonferroni correction.

-A fix to this conceptual problem can be formulated by Bayesian statistics and we will use Bayesian terminology below.
+A fix to this conceptual problem can be formulated using Bayesian statistics and we will use Bayesian terminology below.
 Same ideas go by name “local false discovery rates” in literature to emphasize that the focus is now put on the particular test and not anymore on the whole tail of “at least as extreme data sets”, as it was with P-values, FWERs and FDRs.
-Later we will have a look at how the local false discovery rate has been implemented in the qvalue package.
+Later, we will have a look at how the local false discovery rate has been implemented in the qvalue package.

 Notation